bartengine27/hostr/README.md

 }
 ```

+As routing based on hostnames has less impact on the web server and REST endpoint source code (no constraints on URLS), routing based on hostnames is the preferred solution in this project.

 #### Log format

 To capture detailed information about requests and responses, we define a custom logging format: the `log_format` directive specifies a custom format named `upstreamlog`, which includes *timestamps, client IP, the requested server name and host, the upstream server address that handled the request, the request details, status code, response times, and request processing times*.
 This detailed logging is crucial for debugging and monitoring the performance of the upstream servers, in particular inspecting load balancing as the log will display the IP address of the upstream REST API node.